Holiday rentals in Llandudno

 Rockcliffe Suite vintage charm comfort great value

 The Rockcliffe Suite Apartment has it's own entrance at street level, with off road private parking.
 The apartment is a non-smoking, no pets guest accommodation for two people in the centre of Llandudno.
-Providing a comfortable, four roomed apartment with lots of vintage charm retaining many of the property's original features.
+Providing a comfortable, four roomed 1st floor apartment with lots of vintage charm retaining many of the property's original features.
 It has a modern bathroom and WiFi.

 Fantastic location, everything in walking distance